lilacsat/lilacsat.github.io/_posts/2026-01-25-HamStation-An-Open-Source-SSDV-PCSI-Image-and-APRS-Messaging-Software.md

 ## Known Issues

  - **Windows 11 Audio Device Names:** On some Windows 11 computers, the backend may fail to start due to character encoding issues with the built-in sound card's device name.
-Try renaming the audio device in Windows settings, or switch to a USB sound card or Virtual Audio Cable (VAC).
+Try renaming the audio device in Windows settings, or switch to a USB sound card or virtual audio cable.
- - **2400 Mode Audio Quality:** The 2400bps mode requires high audio flatness (frequency response) from the radio.
+ - **2400 Mode Audio Quality:** The 2400bps mode requires high audio flatness from the radio.
 If you experience high packet loss, try adjusting the radio's audio balance/EQ configuration.
  - **Antivirus Alerts:** The packaged .exe file may trigger false positive warnings from antivirus software.
 Run the Python source code directly, re-package the software locally on your own machine, or run the software in a sandbox environment.

 ## Software Download